What is Google Adsense?

-Similar to building a house, you want to start your website off with a good, quality and solid foundation.
-Therefore, you need a hosting account that is secure, optimised for speed and has very little downtime.
+Similar to building a house, you want to start your website off with a good, quality, and solid foundation.
+Therefore, you need a hosting account that is secure, optimized for speed, and has very little downtime.

-My favourite hosting provider is SiteGround.
-For the past three years, I have hosted every one of my websites with them (even this one) and I cannot recommend them highly enough.
+My favorite hosting provider is SiteGround.
+For the past four years, I have hosted every one of my websites with them (even this one) and I cannot recommend them highly enough.
 (It’s no wonder that they constantly nearly achieve 100% customer satisfaction rates.)
 I absolutely love them and think that they offer great value for money.

 Of course, they’re plenty of other good hosting providers around – just make sure you do your homework before purchasing.

 It’s important to note that in certain locations, such as China and India, there is a requirement that you must have owned your website for at least 6 months.
 Here is the official statement from the Google Adsense team: